rushjs1/nuxt-goto.nvim/README.md

     k = { "<cmd>lua vim.lsp.buf.hover()<CR>", "Nuxt Definition"},
   },
 ```
-You also need to restart your project after adding an auto-imported components
+You also need to reopen your project and `npm run dev` after adding an auto-imported components